 Background and plans Many global change drivers (GCDs) lead to chronic alterations in resource availability.
 As communities change through time in response to these GCDs, the magnitude and direction of ecosystem responses are also predicted to change in a non-linear fashion.
 We proposed to examine whether plant community dynamics are predictive of shifts in ecosystem… Read more »

 LTER Network News is a forum for sharing news and activities from across the LTER Network.
 This is our water cooler.
-If you have personnel changes, new grants, cross-Network activities that might interest your LTER colleagues, please send them along to firstname.lastname@example.org.
+Please share personnel changes, new grants, cross-Network activities that might interest your LTER colleagues.

 The Gulf of Mexico dead zone is predicted to be a near record size in 2019.
 By the end of summer, the hypoxic region at the mouth of the Mississippi River is expected to occupy over 22,000 square kilometers—an area the size of Massachusetts.
 The culprit?
 Nitrogen-based fertilizers applied to crops across the Midwest that… Read more »